You are here

 The final study identified a number of key findings, among them:

-- On the other hand, consumption of wood products has increased steadily, but this has not resulted in an increase of national added value in forestry and primary processing.
+- Consumption of wood products has increased steadily, but this has not resulted in an increase of national added value in forestry and primary processing.

-- An enabling legal and institutional framework is crucial for the promotion of the commercial plantation sector.
+- A dedicated institutional framework is crucial for the promotion of the commercial plantation sector.

-Outcomes from this activity have gained great visibility within the Colombian Government.
-They are also highly relevant for the World Bank portfolio.
+Outcomes from this activity have gained great visibility within the Colombian Government, and are also highly relevant for the World Bank's portfolio.
 International climate-related financing through the BioCarbon Fund has been made available to Colombia, and the government has confirmed that it would like to target this support in the Orinoquia region, where commercial plantations could be a key element.